Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Linear Schr o dinger equation

 of a kinetic energy term $\hat{T}\equiv T(\hat{p})$, depending only on momentum $p$, and potential energy term $\hat{V}\equiv V(\hat{q})$, depending only on position $q$.
 Both $q$ and $p$ are $D$-dimensional vectors.
-While the potential energy function $V(q)$ can be an arbitrary real-valued function of position, for the kinetic energy we shall assume the quadratic form
+We call Hamiltonians described by Eq.~(\ref{eq:ham_op}) \textquotedblleft separable,\textquotedblright\ without requiring that the potential energy $V(q)$ itself be separable into a sum $V_{1}(q_{1})+\cdots+V_{D}(q_{D})$ of $D$ functions, each depending on a single degree of freedom; beware that many authors require this property in the definition of separability.
+While the potential energy function $V(q)$ can be an arbitrary real-valued function, for the kinetic energy we shall assume the quadratic form

 where $m$ is a (not necessarily diagonal) positive-definite real symmetric $D\times D$ mass matrix.
 In a linear TDSE, neither $\hat{T}$ nor $\hat{V}$ depends on the state $\psi$.